stellalph/19-PWA-Text-Editor/README.md

 *  This application will use the following npm packages:-

-         - npm install express
+         - npm install express (express.js)
-         - npm install --save-dev webpack
+         - npm install --save-dev webpack (Webpack)
-         - npm install webpack-dev-server --save-dev
+         - npm install webpack-dev-server --save-dev (webpack-dev-server)
-         - npm install --save-dev webpack-pwa-manifest
+         - npm install --save-dev webpack-pwa-manifest (WebpackPwaManifest)
-         - npm install babel
+         - npm install babel (Babel)
-         - npm install --save-dev css-loader
+         - npm install --save-dev css-loader (CSS-loader)
          - npm install concurrently --save (run multiple commands concurrently.)
+(Concurrently)
+         - npm npm install idb (IndexedDB)

 * Nodemon is installed as development dependency meaning that if our application ever goes in production, this package will not be included.
 The command to install for in this case is **npm i -D nodemon**.
 The purpose of this package is to watch for any changes in our files and restart the server instead of us having to do that manually ourselves.

 ## Deployment

 Deploy to Heroku 🚀

 https://mighty-waters-80466.herokuapp.com/

 ## Usage

 ## References